-- Quantities based on: Select either ‘Cart Line Item Quantity’ or ‘Sum of Category’ to select which categories need to be in the cart and which categories the discount applies to.
+- Quantities based on: Select either ‘Cart Line Item Quantity’ or ‘Sum of Category’ to select which category needs to be in the cart and which category the discount applies to.

 - Categories: The pricing adjustment will depend on amounts from any of the selected categories.
 The product needs to be in at least one category.

 - Applies To: You can choose to apply this to ‘Everyone’, or to ‘Specific Roles’.
-Choosing ‘Specific Roles’ allows you to select the roles that the customer must have for the rule to apply.
+Choosing ‘Specific Roles’ allows you to select the roles that the customer must acquire for the rule to be able to apply.

 - Rule Processing Mode: ‘Bulk’ will apply the rule on all items, ‘Special Offer’ will apply the rule to a predefined amount.

-- Categories to apply adjustment to: Choose what categories in which the price of products to adjust.
+- Categories to apply adjustment to: You can select what categories in which the price of products to adjust.

 - Dates: Date range for when you need to apply the new prices.

 Finally, update the table rates with the pricing rules.
-These will differ slightly if you’ve chosen ‘Bulk’ or ‘Special Offer’.
+These will have a slight difference if you’ve chosen ‘Bulk’ or ‘Special Offer’.